IT Consultants sitting around a conference room table looking at a laptop screen

 The Turning Point: When IT Risk Becomes Business Risk

 For most small businesses, awareness doesn’t come from a whitepaper or a warning.
-It comes from an incident:
+An incident delivers it:

-By then, the conversation has shifted from prevention to damage control.
+By then, the conversation shifts from prevention to damage control.

 The Businesses That Avoid “Too Late”

-The businesses that manage IT risk successfully tend to do a few things differently:
+Businesses that manage IT risk successfully do a few things differently.
+They:

-• They treat IT as part of business continuity
+• treat IT as part of business continuity

-• They assume risk exists—even when everything seems fine
+• assume risk exists even when everything seems fine.

 Final Thought

-IT risk rarely announces itself in advance.
-It builds quietly, patiently, and invisibly—until the moment it matters most.
+IT risk rarely announces itself.
+It builds quietly, patiently, and invisibly until the moment it matters most.
 For small businesses, the difference between disruption and disaster is often not technology, but timing.

 The best time to address IT risk is before it becomes urgent.